adelino-masioli/farm-weather-monitor/README.md

 ## Acknowledgments

 - OpenWeatherMap for providing the weather data API
-- Bootstrap for the frontend framework
+- Next.js for the frontend framework
 - Flask for the web framework